AnisBaranes/Minified-guided-learning-solution-GLS-/README.md

 We can see that that data contains an array of 5 elements.
 The first element array for example contains the 'contents' which I used its contents for presentation in the tooltip.
 Moreover, I coult use 'selector' to "find" (or select) the HTML elements I want to style.

+I recommend using this site to see the information returned in a more structured way [jsonformatter](https://jsonformatter.org/json-pretty-print).